CSB-KaracaLab/prot-on/README.md

 PROT-ON’s primary aim is to deliver the most critical PPI mutations, i.e., the designer mutations, that can be used to propose new binders.
 For this, PROT-ON probes all possible interface mutations with either [EvoEF1](https://github.com/tommyhuangthu/EvoEF) or [FoldX](http://foldxsuite.crg.eu/) on a selected protein partner, filters the mutational landscape according to stability and/or mutability criteria, and statistically analyzes the final mutation set to propose the most binding enriching and depleting interfacial mutations in less than five minutes.

+## Web Server
+This site describes the use of stand-alone version of PROT-ON.
+If you would like to use our tool as a web service, please visit  http://proton.tools.ibg.edu.tr:8001

 ### PROT-ON Architecture
 <p align="center">
 <img align="center" src="proton_code_architecture.png" alt="proton_code_architecture" width = "600" />